 Wi-Fi and Ethernet connections are the two main ways businesses can gain internet access.
-So, what is the difference between WiFi and ethernet?
-Wi-Fi, an abbreviation for wireless fidelity, uses radio waves to facilitate high-speed internet without cables and relies on a wireless adapter that creates hotspots using small antennas.
+But what is the difference between WiFi and ethernet?
+WiFi, an abbreviation for wireless fidelity, uses radio waves to facilitate high-speed internet without cables and relies on a wireless adapter that creates hotspots using small antennas.
 Multiple electrical devices can connect to a single Wi-Fi network.

 Ethernet uses a Local Area Network (LAN) and was first standardized in the 1980s.
 With Ethernet, an internet cable must physically connect to each device to transfer data.
 Your internet service provider most likely offers both Wi-Fi and Ethernet.

 Below we cover how Ethernet cables and wireless devices connect to the internet, as well as a side-by-side comparison, the main differences of each and a definitive answer of which connection is better suited to business.

 Many companies have traditionally relied on Ethernet ports to tether a router to other devices because of the speed and stability it traditionally offered.
 However, Wi-Fi has evolved significantly over the years and now makes more sense in most cases.

 There are generally two types of Ethernet used in offices across the world:

 - Fast Ethernet: This type of Ethernet provides a high internet speed of up to 100 Mbps.

 - Gigabit Ethernet: For organizations that require faster speeds for highly advanced tasks and regular video streaming, Gigabit Ethernet can deliver a consistent speed of around 1 Gbps.

 The benefits of using a wired connection to connect to the internet include: